Number Multiple Choice Topic Test

 This question was suggested by TeeDub, Millthorpe York

-7. What is the 5th prime number?
+7. Which is the tenth prime number?

 Correct Wrong